benda95280/HotAirBalloon/README.md

 - Work with 3.0 API

 # To Do
-- [ ] Config: Remove entity after 2 minutes without beeing rided
+- [ ] Config: Remove entity after 2 minutes without being rided
 - [ ] Prevent one player to spawn more than one
 - [ ] Feature: Add other entity & Prevent one player to spawn more than one type of entity